-On this new trip to west-central Brazil, we'll spend four days on the southern edge of the Amazon Basin seeking the rarely encountered Harpy Eagle and a range of wonderful rainforest birds and mammals.
-The centerpiece of the trip is a four-night stay at the new SouthWild Amazon Lodge, located within the confines of a 6,000-acre private forest reserve.
+On this trip to west-central Brazil, we'll spend four days on the southern edge of the Amazon Basin seeking the rarely encountered Harpy Eagle and a range of wonderful rainforest birds and mammals.
+The centerpiece of the trip is a four-night stay at the new SouthWild Amazon lodge, located within the confines of a 6,000-acre private forest reserve.
 The lodge owner, Dr. Charles Munn, and his associates have dedicated an extraordinary amount of time working with local landowners to identify locations of Harpy Eagle nests.
 It is through their efforts that we have a very good chance to see a Harpy at one of the known nest-sites.
 Although success can never be guaranteed, we feel this opportunity to see a Harpy Eagle is among the best we've ever offered.

-Beyond Harpy Eagles, this trip will be one spectacles in which participants will see amazing things, such as trees full of macaws of several species, an array of seldom seen rainforest mammals at close range including South American Tapir and Woolly Monkey, and a gorgeous jungle river-the Rio Juruena that teems with birdlife.
+Beyond Harpy Eagles, this trip will be one of spectacles in which participants will see amazing things, such as trees full of macaws of several species, an array of seldom seen rainforest mammals at close range including South American Tapir and Woolly Monkey, and a gorgeous jungle river-the Rio Juruena that teems with birdlife.

-The SouthWild Amazon Lodge is a new facility that offers spacious airconditioned rooms, good food, and access to nearby habitats that include virgin primary forest, second-growth woodland, and reforested pastureland.
+The SouthWild Amazon lodge is a new facility that offers spacious airconditioned rooms, good food, and access to nearby habitats that include virgin primary forest, second-growth woodland, and reforested pastureland.
 In close proximity flows the Rio Juruena, a glorious blackwater river almost entirely devoid of human activity.
 We will have three full days here to enjoy an exciting mix of excursions that include birding amid different forest types, morning and afternoon boat trips on the river, and ascending a canopy tower to view birds of the treetops.
 Among the birds we'll seek are a range of widely occurring species and others more local in distribution, such as Razor-billed Curassow, Blackish Nightjar, Hoatzin, Black-girdled Barbet, Red-necked Aracari, Scarlet and Blue-and-yellow macaws, Red-necked Woodpecker, Flame-crowned Manakin, Amazonian Umbrellabird, Pompadour Cotinga, Black-collared Swallow, Paradise Tanager, and a bounty of kingfishers, woodpeckers, antbirds, flycatchers, and more.

-This trip may be taken as an extension to our July 13-25, 2022 Brazil: Pantanal Safari or enjoyed as a short stand-alone departure.
+This trip may be taken as an extension to our July 12-24, 2024 Brazil: Classic Pantanal or enjoyed as a short stand-alone departure.

-July 24, Day 1: Flight to Alta Floresta; Transfer to Nova Bandeirantes (or Nearby Town).
-Those taking this tour as an extension to our July 13-25, 2022 Brazil: Pantanal Safari will have spent the night of July 23 at Pousada Piuval near the town of Poconé.
-Early today we will return to Cuiabá in time for a mid-morning flight to Alta Floresta, a small city in northern Mato Grosso state and the jump-off point for the southern Amazon region.
+July 23, Day 1: Flight to Alta Floresta; Transfer to Nova Bandeirantes (or Nearby Town).
+Those taking this tour as an extension to our July 12-24, 2024 Brazil: Classic Pantanal will have spent the night of July 22 in Cuiabá and will be provided with a transfer to the Cuiabá airport in time for a mid-morning flight to Alta Floresta, a small city in northern Mato Grosso state and the jump-off point for the southern Amazon region.

-Those joining this trip as a stand-alone departure should spend the night of July 23 at a hotel in Cuiabá and meet the group on July 24 at the Cuiabá airport in time for the flight to Alta Floresta.
-The VENT office will assist with these arrangements.
+Those joining this trip as a stand-alone departure should arrange to spend the night of July 22 in Cuiabá and meet the group at the airport in time for the flight to Alta Floresta.

-Upon arrival in Alta Floresta we will be met by our ground operator who will escort us to our transportation.
+Upon arrival in Alta Floresta, we will be met by our ground operator who will escort us to our transportation.
 At this point, our travels will be based around seeing a Harpy Eagle.
-The area between Alta Floresta and the SouthWild Amazon Lodge, located about four hours to the west, is known to host a number of Harpy Eagle nests.
+The area between Alta Floresta and the

-The particular nest we visit will be determined by our host, Dr. Charles Munn, prior to our arrival in Alta Floresta.
-The decision will take into account a number of variables that include distance from our accommodations, age of the chick, whether adult birds are in attendance, ease of access, weather, and timing.
+SouthWild Amazon lodge, located about four hours to the west, is known to host several Harpy Eagle nests.
+The nest we visit will be determined by our host, Dr. Charles Munn, prior to our arrival in Alta Floresta.
+The decision will consider a number of variables that include distance from our accommodations, age of the chick, whether adult birds are in attendance, ease of access, weather, and timing.